apache/spark/docs/howto/set-config.rst

 The idea behind this is to not store passwords on boxes in plain text files.

-The order of precedence for all connfig options is as follows -
+The order of precedence for all config options is as follows -

 1. environment variable
 2. configuration in airflow.cfg